arpita-abrol/cse305/README.md

 A hidden field was added to ```editMovie.jsp``` to pass ```movieID```

 For SalesReport, the form values for months were modified to add a leading 0

+# GUI Changes

+We made changes to the provioded GUI by adding in new css files.
+We also made minor edits for details such as spelling errors or missing ```<title>``` tags, though not all errors were caught